PRESS RELEASE FOR FIELD DAY 2020

 2020 marks the 82nd annual Field Day event.
 It was started in 1933 by the American Radio Relay League, the national association for radio amateurs, and has been held every year since then, except for the years 1942 – 1946, when amateur radio was suspended during WW II.
 There are currently 761,867 licensed radio amateurs in the U.S., who donate the equivalent of millions of dollars per year providing emergency and public service communications.

 Calvert Amateur Radio Association, Inc. is the oldest amateur radio (ham) club operating in Calvert County.
 Besides having fun talking locally or around the world to hams everywhere, we provide emergency communications and public services by supporting Radio Amateur Civil Emergency Services (RACES) and Amateur Radio Emergency Services (ARES).

 We support various public service events needing communications.
 Please contact us if you need communication support for your event.
 We are a long-standing Special Services Club of the Amateur Radio Relay League (ARRL).

 We normally meet on the FIRST Thursday every month (except December) at the Harriet Brown Community Center, 901 Dares Beach Road, Prince Frederick Maryland at 7:30 PM.
-Due to the COVID-19 pandemic, the club is holding Zoom meetings at this time.
+We will start in-person meetings in April 2022 with ZOOM access available for those who cannot attend in person.
 The Association operates two Repeaters in the county.